podlomar/homestream/README.md

 When a video is playing:
 - **Spacebar**: Play/Pause
 - **F**: Toggle fullscreen
-- **Left Arrow**: Rewind 10 seconds
+- **Left Arrow**: Rewind 15 seconds
-- **Right Arrow**: Forward 10 seconds
+- **Right Arrow**: Forward 15 seconds

+## Controls

+- **Mobile Touch Controls**: Tap the video to show overlay controls on mobile devices
+- **Overlay Controls**: Hover over the video (desktop) or tap (mobile) to see convenient overlay buttons for play/pause, seeking, and fullscreen
+- **Fullscreen Controls**: Overlay controls work perfectly in fullscreen mode with auto-hide functionality
+- **Main Controls**: Use the buttons below the video player for the same functions
+- **Large Video Player**: The video player takes up 85-92% of the screen height on mobile for optimal viewing
+- **Touch-Optimized**: Larger touch targets and mobile-friendly button sizes

 ## Network Access

-The server binds to `0.0.0.0:3000`, making it accessible from other devices on your local network.
+The server binds to `0.0.0.0:3001`, making it accessible from other devices on your local network.
 When you start the server, it will display the URLs you can use to access it from other devices.

 ## Security Note